suinleelab/attributionpriors/README.md

 </p>

 ### Gene Expression Data (graph)
-In the `graph` folder, the notebook shows how penalizing differences between the attributions of neighbor in an arbitrary graph connecting the features can be used to incorporate prior biological knowledge about the relationships between genes, yield more biologically plausible explanations of drug response predictions, and improve test error.
+In the `graph` folder, the notebook shows how penalizing differences between the attributions of neighbors in an arbitrary graph connecting the features can be used to incorporate prior biological knowledge about the relationships between genes, yield more biologically plausible explanations of drug response predictions, and improve test error.